ArchipelagoMW/Archipelago/worlds/mm2/docs/en_Mega Man 2.md

 ## What does randomization do to this game?

 Weapons received from Robot Masters, access to each individual stage, and Items from Dr. Light are randomized into the multiworld.
 Access to the Wily Stages is locked behind receiving Item 1, 2, and 3.
-The game is complete upon viewing the ending sequence after defeating the Alien.
+The game is completed when viewing the ending sequence after defeating the Alien.

 ## What Mega Man 2 items can appear in other players' worlds?